iron-io/iron_dotnet/README.md

 ## Multithread execution recomendations

-Please, try not to use this client more than in 25 threads at the same time inside one process.
-If you need to have more threads, you can use several processes.
+- Do not use more than 25 threads inside one process.
+If you need more threads, use several processes.

-Also try to make not more than 50 requests per second from each thread.
+- Do not exceed 50 requests per second from each thread

-It's also recommended to reuse Client instead of instantiating it for each request.
+- Reuse the Client instead of instantiating it for each request.

-Don't try more than 15-20 consumer threads per queue concurrently.
-Use long poll with keep alive connections.
+- Don't try more than 15-20 consumer threads per queue concurrently.
+Instead, use long polling with keep alive connections.

 --